Vero-Ventures/habit-tracker/README.md

 - React with a heart or comment on their posts to engage with their progress.

 Registering and Managing Account:

 - Register for a new account by providing an email and creating a password.
 - Verify your email through the link sent to your email inbox.
 - Log in to access your new account.
 - Click the gear icon in the top right of 'Profile' to get your data, sign out, or delete your account

+## **Development**

+**Pre-requisites:**

+- Install the 'Expo Go' app on your mobile device to emulate the app on your phone.
+- Create a .env file in the root directory and add the following environment variables:
+  - EXPO_PUBLIC_REACT_APP_GEMINI_KEY=your_gemini_api_key_here
+  - EXPO_PUBLIC_REACT_APP_SUPABASE_URL=https://your_supabase_url_here
+  - EXPO_PUBLIC_REACT_APP_ANON_KEY=your_supabase_anon_key_here
+- Install Docker Desktop to run the app in a container

+### **Expo Go**

+**Steps:**

+1. Clone the repository to your local machine
+2. Run `npm install` to install all dependencies
+3. Run `npm start` or `npx expo start` to start the development server
+4. Scan the QR code and open the app in the 'Expo Go' app on your mobile device

+### **Docker**

+**Steps:**

+1. Clone the repository to your local machine
+2. Run `npm install` to install all dependencies
+3. Run `docker compose up --build` to build the app in a container
+4. Open the app in your browser at `http://localhost:8081/`

+## **Testing**

+**Note:** Test cases aren't merged, but they are available in the branch 'devops/qa-tests'

+**Steps**:

+1. Run `npm install` to install all dependencies
+2. Run `npm test` to run the test suites
+3. Run `npm coverage` to run the test suites with coverage

+## **Pre-Commit**

+- The project uses Husky to run pre-commit hooks.
+The hooks include linting and formatting checks to ensure code quality and consistency.
+- The pre-commit hooks run automatically before each commit.
+If any issues are detected, the commit will be blocked until the issues are resolved.
+- Run the following command to manually run the pre-commit hooks: `npm run format`

+## **Deployment**

+**Steps:**

+1. Run `npm install` to install all dependencies
+2. Run `eas build --platform ios` to build the app for iOS
+   - Fill out the required information when prompted
+3. Run `eas build --platform android` to build the app for Android
+   - Fill out the required information when prompted
+4. Let the build process complete
+5. Download the generated .apk or .ipa file and deploy it to the respective app store
+   - For iOS, use the generated .ipa file to deploy to App Store Connect
+   - For Android, use the generated .apk file to deploy to Google Play Console